rdmartins/vimrepo/README.md

 # The best way to store your dotfiles: A bare Git repository

-_This instructions are from durdn, you can check it here: https://www.atlassian.com/git/tutorials/dotfiles_

-_User `StreakyCobra` [showed his elegant setup](https://news.ycombinator.com/item?id=11071754) and ...
-It made so much sense!_

 The technique consists in storing a [Git bare repository](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/) in a "_side_" folder (like `$HOME/.cfg` or `$HOME/.myconfig`) using a specially crafted alias so that commands are run against that repository and not the usual `.git` local folder, which would interfere with any other Git repositories around.

 ## Starting from scratch